monotone-studio/monotone/README.md

 Automatically partition data by range or time intervals (min/max).
 Create partitions on write.
 Support partitions in past and future.

+Each partition has in-memory storage associated with partition file.
+Eventually in-memory storage and partition file merged together (refresh).

 Automatically or manually update (refresh) partitions on disk or cloud after being updated:
 ```